pianomanfrazier/pianomanfrazier/README.md

 I have 3 degrees, a bachelor's of Music in Piano Performance, a Master's degree in Piano Performance and Pedagogy, and finally a 2nd bachelor's in Computer Science (Spring 2018).
 I am done with school, but not done learning. 😉

-- 💻 I'm currently learning GoLang
+- 💻 I'm currently learning Machine Learning
-- 🇧🇷 Learning to speak Portuguese, fluent in Mandarin Chinese
+- [Taiwan Flag](https://emojipedia-us.s3.dualstack.us-west-1.amazonaws.com/thumbs/120/apple/285/flag-taiwan_1f1f9-1f1fc.png) fluent in Mandarin Chinese
-- 🌶️ Ask me about fermenting jalapeños
+- 🧀 Ask me about my favorite cheese
 - ⛰️ I love to hike the mountains of Northern Utah
-- 📖 I'm currently reading *Crime and Punishment* by Fyodor Dostoevsky
+- 📖 I'm currently reading *Grow Up!* by Everett Piper

 ### My Writing